 Directed by "Norman Apstein" (aka Paul Norman)

-Fright Fest spent some time gathering dust on my DVD shelf, but last night I finally got down to business and started diggin' into it, starting with the flick that sold me on the set in the first place - 1995's Ice Cream Man, a cult-classic direct-to-video horror flick starring Clint "Ron's Brother" Howard.
+1995's Ice Cream Man is a cult-classic direct-to-video horror flick starring Clint "Ron's Brother" Howard.
 A former child actor like his brother, Clint's been a "B" movie mainstay since the early 70s and his resume includes such genre favorites as Evilspeak, Rock N Roll High School, Carnosaur, The Wraith,and Leprechaun 2, as well as appearances in every one of Ron's films.

-I had only seen Ice Cream Man once before - during the mid-1990s when it was a fixture on video-store shelves - and I barely remembered anything about it except for a vague feeling that it was pretty awful.
+Prior to this viewing, I had seen Ice Cream Man once before, during the mid-1990s when it was a fixture on video-store shelves.
+It had been so long that I barely remembered anything about the movie except for a vague feeling that it was awful.
 As it turns out, that "vague feeling" was totally accurate.

 "Ice Cream Man" trailer

 Soooo... yeah, that's pretty much the whole plot.
 Gregory kills a couple of people (and a dog), parts of whom all eventually turn up in the ice cream.
 The neighborhood kids know there's something weird about Ice Cream Guy from the start, of course, but they can never get their parents tp believe them.
 In addition, a couple of doofus cops assigned to keep an eye on Gregory also manage to fail spectacularly at their jobs, even when Greg is literally waving evidence under their noses.